-If you have been awarded FWS and have accepted it on your financial aid award letter, you will need to visit the Financial Assistance Office before starting your job.
+If you have been awarded FWS and have accepted it on the student portal, you will need to visit the Financial Assistance Office before starting your job.
 Items to complete:

-- A FWS Authorization form completed by the student and supervisor - An I-9 form for all first time FWS applicants.
+A FWS Authorization form completed by the student and supervisor.
+An I-9 form for all first time FWS applicants.
 You will be required to provide certain documents to complete this form.
-A list of these documents will be sent with your job assignment. - W-4 form - · Confidentiality Agreement
+A list of these documents will be sent with your job assignment.

+- W-4 form. - Confidentiality Agreement.